-Young people in every community are affected by poverty, neglect, abuse and addiction.
+Every young person, no matter who they are or where they are from, should have the opportunity to progress and thrive, regardless of the struggles they face.
+Young people in every community are affected by poverty, neglect and abuse.
 The Jewish community is not immune to these issues.

-There are a number of vulnerable young Jewish people who struggle to function within mainstream schools.
+There is a growing number of vulnerable young Jewish people who struggle to function within mainstream schools.
 Many believe that there is no other option available to them.
-The JW3 Gateways programme provides a viable alternative.
+JW3’s Gateways programme provides a viable alternative.

 To discover more about Gateways click the links below: